- Río Pasig. Located on the north side of the Pasig

 - Islote de Captitoncillo.
 Capitancillo Island, in the modern spelling,

 is a small island off northeastern Cebu.
-The historic lighthouse was replaced
+The historic lighthouse does not survive; it was replaced

 - Isla Tanguingui.
 This is a small island in the Visayan Sea northeast